Catskill909/Pacifica/README.md

 ## In-Progress Development

+### Build Incident & Next Steps (Android)
+- See `android-build-incident-2025-08-27.md` for the full timeline, errors, root-cause hypothesis, and the recovery plan.
+- Goal: Keep a single source of truth on `main`.
+All build incident updates will be documented in that file and referenced here.
+- Status: Baseline is stable after reset; remediation is documented and pending scheduling.

 ### Package Updates Needed
 - Several packages have newer versions available that need to be evaluated and updated:
   - 59 packages have newer versions available